isomerpages/nparks-heritagetrees/_tree-profiles/Rain Trees of Connaught Drive.md

 <p>The Avenue of Heritage Trees underscores the rich history of the Civic District and how these majestic Rain Trees &nbsp;have matured over the course of time together with the growth of Singapore as a global city-state.</p>

-<h4>About Rain Trees</h4>
+<h4><b>About Rain Trees</b></h4>
-<p>The Rain Tree (<em>Samanea saman</em>) is easily recognised by its massive umbrella-shaped, widely-spreading crown which can reach 20 to 30m across.
-It has small clusters of flowers that are pinkish or whitish and are slightly fragrant.</p>

-<p>Its seed pods are thick, long, straight and fleshy inside.
+<p>The Rain Tree (<em>Samanea saman</em>) is easily recognised by its massive umbrella-shaped, widely-spreading crown which can reach 20 to 30 m across.
+It has small clusters of flowers that are pinkish or whitish and are slightly fragrant.
+Its seed pods are thick, long, straight and fleshy inside.
 The pods ripen black and the seeds germinate readily into seedlings, sometimes while still inside the fruit.
-Its sweet fruit pulp is relished by cattle, goats, horses, pigs and even children in some countries.
 Epiphytes like ferns and orchids tend to perch on old Rain Trees.</p>

+<p>The leaflets of the Rain Tree fold up in the evenings; this was why the Malays called it <i>Pukul Lima</i>, which means '5 o'clock'.
+Notably, the leaflets begins to close about one-and-a-half hours before sunset and open about the same time after sunrise.
+The leaflets also close during the day when the sky was overcast, thus giving rise to the name, Rain Tree.</p>

-<p>The Rain Tree originates from Tropical America.
-It was introduced to Singapore in 1876, and by the mid-1900s, it was planted throughout the tropics.</p>
+<p>The Tropical American species was introduced to Singapore in 1876 and by the mid-1900s, it was spread throughout the tropics.
+Due to its excellent shade, the species have been planted in coffee and nutmeg plantations, and along roadsides.
+Its sweet fruit pulp is relished by cattle, goats, horses, pigs and even children in some countries.</p>

-<p>The leaves consist of leaflets which fold up in the evenings.
-This is why the Malays call it ‘Pukul Lima’, which means ‘5 o’clock’.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/1/3106">here</a>.</p>